PowerLedger/powr/docs/src/wallet-guide/hardware-wallets.md

 - [Ledger Nano S and Ledger Nano X](hardware-wallets/ledger.md)

 ## Specify a Keypair URL

+Powerledger uses the same key format as the Solana chain.

 Solana defines a keypair URL format to uniquely locate any Solana keypair on a hardware wallet connected to your computer.